T809DATA/T809DATA_2023/02_nearest_neighbours/README.md

 # K-Nearest Neighbours
-The aim the exercise is to implement the KNN algorithm and evaluated using cross-validation on the Iris data set.
+The aim of this exercise is to implement the KNN algorithm and evaluate using cross-validation on the Iris data set.
 The implementation will also be evaluated by comparing it with the scikit-learn implementation.

 ## Part 1.
 The first step is to implement the kNN algorithm.
 The kNN algorithm uses a distance calculation of some sort to determine which points are neighbours.